linroger/Wealth-of-Nations/Financial Instruments/Assignments/Solutions/PSET 6 Solution.md

 Figure 2: Implied volatility for June 2024 and February 2025 S&P500 call options
 # 2. Valuing and analyzing a structured security

-(1)In order to value the PLUS follow these steps:
+(1).
+In order to value the PLUS follow these steps:

-## (a)Decompose the PLUS payoff into simpler securities.
+- (a) Decompose the PLUS payoff into simpler securities.

-The payoff of thePLUS security at maturity is
+	- The payoff of thePLUS security at maturity is
 $$\pi(T)=\left\{\begin{array}{cc}min\left[10+10\times3\times\left(\frac{S_T-S_0}{S_0}\right),11.9\right]&\quad if\:S_T>S_0\\10\times\frac{S_T}{S_0}&\quad if\:S_T\leq S_0\end{array}\right.$$
 Starting with $S_{T}\leq S_{0}$ , this is just a long position in $\frac{10}{S_0}$ units of the index.
 Let $N$ = $\frac {10}{S_{0}}$ be the number of units of the index determined by this part of the payoff.
 With the S&P500 at 5,000.57 N = 0.0020

 Finding the payoff for the case when $S_{T}>S_{0}$ is simpler than it first appears.
 The trick is to plot the payoff and to analyze the chart to determine the basic securities.
 Figure 3 gives the PLUS payoff for different values of $S_{T}$